Seki1996/Seki1996/README.md

 **Goal:** To determine the top paid athletes and what factors contribute to their success.

 **Description:** The project focused on analyzing a dataset from Tableu's Monday challenge.
 I was curious how much off-the-field earnings are influencing the list.
 Which sports dominate the list.
 Which athletes top the list.
 Based on the fields: on-the-field earnings, off-the-field earnings, sports and names, my plan is to get insights from this dataset.
-Using Tableu I will focus on analyzing the dataset with charts and present all my insights in the form of a Tableu story.
+Using Tableau I will focus on analyzing the dataset with charts and present all my insights in the form of a Tableau story.

 **Skills:** data cleaning, data analysis, data visualization.

-**Technology:** Excel, Tableu
+**Technology:** Excel, Tableau

-**Results:** All my insights I have presented in my Tableu story.
+**Results:** All my insights I have presented in my Tableau story.

 ### Meat production in Germany